jenkins-x/jx-community/sig-docs/meetings.md

      - JS: Longterm FAQ is Discourse.
 Enhancement proposals are Issues
      - JR: Enhancement proposal process => issue is closed 1) when it is complete and the ending action is to summarize the proposal in one page 2) or enhancement proposal closed as not moving forward
      - JS: each enhancement proposal should have its own project board in jx org

+ - KM: Proposal: We should consider our use of terminology that does not reflect the values of our community, and is increasingly dated and viewed as technically inaccurate.
      - This isn't just a docs issue; however, this is a place to start the discussion.
 The outcome will need to be documented, in our style guide and perhaps our CoC.
-     -  Proposal: We should consider our use of terminology that does not reflect the values of our community, and is increasingly dated and viewed as technically inaccurate.
      - Terms to consider replacing:
      - Master / slave
          - Note the `jx` repo does not contain the term "slave", however we should consider and state in our style guide what is our preferred term.
 We do already use "agent" a lot in `jx`.